 Want to learn how to tie a gele headtie?
 Come on, let’s show you – with video tutorials and also by explanation.
 It’s not that hard, even if you have never tied a headtie before.
 We’ve had some of our friends learn for the first time to tie a simple gele, just from these tutorials and so you too can.
 The two video tutorials below will guide you through, step by step to tying a gele yourself.
 Just get out any gele fabric and practice along while watching the video – just play, pause and repeat.
-List of steps with explanation is down below if you prefer that (after the videos).
+A list of steps with explanation is also down below if you prefer that (after the videos).

 #1.
 How to Tie Sego Gele With Pleats (Video)

 - Video 1 Above: Gele tying video tutorial using wired aso-oke headtie | Video 2 (above): How to tie pleated sego gele headtie

 #2.
 How to Tie a Simple Pleated Gele for Beginners

 - Video 1 Above: Gele tying video tutorial using wired aso-oke headtie | Video 2 (down below): How to tie pleated sego gele headtie (scroll down to after ‘the explained steps’).